You are here: Infothek - Things to know about blood pressure - Blood lipids and blood pressure

 HDL cholesterol

-HDL stands for High Density Lipoprotein.
+HDL stands for high-density lipoprotein.
 HDL cholesterol is the smallest type of lipoprotein found in the body.
-It contains about 25 percent of the body's total cholesterol.
-Its job is to pick up excess cholesterol from the body's cells and carry it to the liver.
-In this way HDL cholesterol protects against hardening of the arteries (atherosclerosis) and is therefore called the "good" cholesterol.
+It contains about 25 percent of the total cholesterol.
+Its job is to pick up excess cholesterol from body cells and carry it to the liver.
+In this way HDL cholesterol protects against hardening of the arteries (atherosclerosis) and is therefore called "good" cholesterol.

 LDL cholesterol

-LDL stands for Low Density Lipoprotein.
-LDL is the main carrier of cholesterol in the blood.
-It delivers cholesterol to the body's cells.
+LDL stands for low-density lipoprotein.
+LDL is the main transport vehicle for cholesterol in the blood.
+It carries cholesterol to the body's cells.
 LDL is considered the biggest risk factor for hardening of the arteries (atherosclerosis).

 Triglycerides

-Triglycerides are blood fats made up of one glycerol molecule and three fatty acids.
-Elevated triglyceride levels, especially when combined with low HDL levels, increase the risk of atherosclerosis.
+Triglycerides are blood fats made of one glycerol molecule and three fatty acids.
+High triglyceride levels, especially when combined with low HDL levels, pose a risk for atherosclerosis.

 Cholesterin-Verbote

-If you look at the fact that high blood lipid levels increase the risk of atherosclerosis, the connection with higher blood pressure becomes clear.
-Narrowed blood vessels raise blood pressure.
-In addition, high blood lipids and high blood pressure often share the same causes, such as poor dietary habits and lack of exercise.
-Especially with high blood lipid levels, a change in diet away from animal fats and toward plant oils is essential.
-You should use unsaturated plant fats and avoid heating them to high temperatures.
-They influence the good HDL cholesterol and thus help counteract atherosclerosis.
+If you consider that high blood lipid levels increase the risk of atherosclerosis, the link to higher blood pressure becomes clear.
+Narrowed blood vessels make blood pressure rise.
+In addition, high blood lipids and high blood pressure often share the same causes, such as poor eating habits and lack of exercise.
+Especially with high blood lipid levels, changing your diet away from animal fats and toward plant oils is essential.
+Make sure to use unsaturated plant fats and avoid heating them to high temperatures.
+They influence the "good" HDL cholesterol and thus help counteract atherosclerosis.

 A balanced ratio of omega-3 to omega-6 fatty acids also helps keep blood lipid levels and blood pressure within a healthy range.

-Hardened vegetable fats should be avoided just like animal fats, since they also have a negative effect on blood lipid levels.
+Hydrogenated vegetable fats should be avoided just like animal fats, because they also have a negative effect on blood lipid levels.

 Sources